aleksandracodes/CI_PP4_Workout_Planner/README.md

 ### View plans
-- User can see all the plans their created
+- User can see all the plans they created
 - There is one plan per page displayed with the date at the top of the table
 - User can use the right & left navigation arrows to jump between plans
 - There are three options available to edit plan, add a new plan or delete the currently viewed plan.
 These are represented by the font awesome icons below the workout plan table